 Kyaka sub-county is one of the poorest sub-counties in Western Uganda.
 Most people survive on sustenance farming and earn less than 2,000 UGX ($1 US) per day.
 The weekly collection at the Kyegegwa Parish amounts to 20,000 UGX ($10 US), not enough to provide on the necessary funds for the orphanage.
 The goal is to make Miryante a self-sustainable orphanage while raising orphans in an environment with enough food, water, shelter, health care, love, and spiritual support.

 Thanks to a campaign to reopen the orphans home at the beginning of 2009, Fr.
 Bernard Bitekerezo was able to solicit funds to reopen the project from the United States of America.
 The organizational plan was restructured to slowly admit orphans at a sustainable rate based on the reception of financial support, and in August of 2009, the orphans home reopened with only 10 children.

 In January 2012, Father Bernard Bitekerzero was replaced by Father Aloysious Maniragaba also of Wekomiire Parish.
 Under Fr.
 Aloysious' leadership, Miryante opened a technical school in April of 2013 which provides free schooling for Miryante orphans who were unable to complete their education in the regular public school system.
 Miryante Technical School is also open to the general public through a boarding school program for children in the community.
-Miryante Technical School offers courses in hair dressing, tailoring, brick laying, carpentry, and computers.
+Miryante Technical School offers courses in hair dressing, tailoring, brick laying, carpentry, mechanics, and computers.
 Miryante also expanded its income generating projects to include a roadside cafe and a craft market which sells hand made crafts students make at the technical school.
 Miryante also expanded its livestock projects to include a piggery.